About the Foundation

 Alison's career has spanned more than 30 years in the environmental field working in private industry, non-profit research, and city and county governments.
 Her experience includes wastewater treatment and environmental laboratory management, energy and water conservation, and sustainability.
 She has a degree in Chemical Technology and a degree in Environmental Science and Policy from the University of South Florida.

 Alison has lived in the Sarasota area for more than 30 years and she enjoys sailing, kayaking, diving and fishing.
 She has been an active volunteer with the Longboat Key Turtle Watch for more than 15 years and is a member of the Citizen's Advisory Committee of the Sarasota Bay Estuary Program.
+Additionally, Alison is a board member of the Suncoast Waterkeepers.

 Jack Merriam - Board Member